 This helped me move away from a company of one, and to a more scalable business.

 2. Refining the types of clients you work with

 I think in the first year in business you are so keen to find new clients that you end up working with clients that are not the right fit for you.

-So in the last year I have gotten really clear on who I want to work with, and I say no to potential clients when I can sense they do not fit with my business and values.
+So in the last year I have gotten really clear on who I want to work with, and I say no to potential clients when I can sense they do not fit with my business and values, or how I operate.

-And I have managed some clients out of the business that simply didn’t work with Vivacity Marketing.
+And I have managed some clients out of the business that simply didn’t work with Vivacity Marketing values and culture.